Tyler, Texas: Local government

 The Northeast Texas Public Health District is a political subdivision under the State of Texas established by the City of Tyler and Smith County.
 In place for nearly 70 years, the Health District became a separate entity in 1994, with an administrative Public Health Board.
 With a stated vision "To be the Healthiest Community in Texas", the district has a full-time staff of over 130 employees.
 The Health District has a broad range of services and responsibilities dedicated to their mission: "To Protect, Promote, and Provide for the Health of Our Community."

 State government

 Tyler is represented in the Texas Senate by Republican Bryan Hughes, District 1, and in the Texas House of Representatives by Republican Matt Schaefer, District 6.
 The Texas Twelfth Court of Appeals is in Tyler.
 The Texas Department of Criminal Justice operates the Region I Parole Division Office and the Tyler District Parole Office in Tyler.

 Federal government

 The two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz.
 Tyler is part of Texas's 1st congressional district, which is currently represented by Republican Nathaniel Moran.
+Tyler is one of the divisions of the United States District Court for the Eastern District of Texas.
 The United States Postal Service operates several post offices in Tyler, including Tyler, Azalea, Southeast Crossing, and the South Tyler Annex.